AMD Instinct MI350 Series and Beyond: Accelerating the Future of AI and HPC

 - AMD launched the AMD Instinct™ MI350 Series, delivering up to 4x generation-on-generation AI compute improvement and up to 35x leap in inferencing performance.

-- AMD also showcased its new developer cloud to empowering AI developers with seamless access to AMD Instinct GPUs and ROCm for their AI innovation.
+- AMD also showcased its new developer cloud to empowering AI developers with seamless access to AMD Instinct GPUs and ROCm software for their AI innovation.

 The world of AI isn’t slowing down—and neither are we.
 At AMD, we’re not just keeping pace, we’re setting the bar.
 Our customers are demanding real, deployable solutions that scale, and that’s exactly what we’re delivering with the AMD Instinct MI350 Series.
 With cutting-edge performance, massive memory bandwidth, and flexible, open infrastructure, we’re empowering innovators across industries to go faster, scale smarter, and build what’s next.